-Choose three courses in one of the following specializations:
+Choose three courses in one of the fe llowing specializa tions:

 Biblical Studies

 Systematic Theology

 Historical Theology

 Theological Ethics

-World Religions
+World Religions 0.1387

-Choose one course from each of three areas outside
+Choose one course from each of three e areas outside through a man

-the chosen specialization:
+the chosen specialization: al endolving

 Biblical Studies

 Systematic/Historical Theology

 Theological Ethics

+World Religions Sec.
+2011

 Please Note: 1.
 Students considering a minor should contact the department chair as soon as possible to discuss options.
 2. Brochures with sample courses for each area of specialization are available in the departmental office.
 3. All minors will work closely with a faculty adviser in their chosen area of specialization.
 4. It is strongly recommended that students take one or more 400-level courses.
 5. If students design their programs carefully, courses taken to fulfill the Theology and Religious Studies core requirement will count toward the minor.
 See policy for minors on p.
-43.
+42.